 When Wright returned to America in 1828, Nashoba was closed and her reputation was in tatters.
 She despaired of leading “the existing generation” to social reform.
 Instead she turned to journalism and lecturing to spread her ideas.
 She teamed with Robert Dale Owen, son of Robert Owen, to purchase the New Harmony Gazette, the newspaper of the then-failing New Harmony community.
 They retitled the paper The Free Enquirer, and Wright began to edit it in New York City.
-The Free Enquirer became one of America’s first freethought periodicals; the present-day secular humanist magazine Free Inquiry chose its name as a tribute to Wright’s paper.
+The Free Enquirer became one of America’s first freethought periodicals; the present-day secular humanist magazine Free Inquiry (founded 1980) chose its name as a tribute to Wright’s paper.

 During this period Wright traveled widely, speaking on her wide range of reform topics.
 In so doing she provoked continual outcry, as it was then generally considered unseemly for a woman to address an audience of mixed gender on any subject, much less criticism of religion; calls for abolition, woman’s rights (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's), and better treatment of the working class; and advocacy of sexual liberty.
-Many of these lectures took place along the Freethought Trail, but owing to the very early date it has not yet been possible to determine the exact locations at which any of these events were held, precluding their listing on the Trail.
+Many of these lectures took place along the Freethought Trail, but owing to the very early date it has not yet been possible to determine the exact locations at which most of these events were held, precluding their listing on the Trail.

 In October 1829, the doubting radical cleric Orestes Brownson heard Wright lecture on abolition at Utica, New York.
 During the first week of November, Wright delivered her philosophical lecture "On The Nature of Knowledge" in Brownson's home town of Auburn, probably at Corning Hall, after which Wright and Brownson became friends.
 This led Brownson to his brief period of open unbelief, including a year as a correspondent for The Free Enquirer.
 Though Brownson would return to his Unitarian roots and eventually become a Roman Catholic intellectual, he and Wright remained friends.